ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Experiments

 To qualitatively assess the performance of all models, their reconstructions were compared.
 In addition, the masks for the different slots or the bounding boxes around the center of the predicted objects were visualized.
 The results can be seen in \fig{fig:comparison}{}.

 \cycleGANli gives a detailed reconstruction of the input images.
 In addition, it manages to precisely detect most objects across all four datasets.

 SPACE shows accurate reconstructions for the synthetic datasets.
 It reliably detects separate objects in \sprites and \mnist.
 For \tetris, it assigns certain tetrominoes (in our case, red ones) to the background.
 For \cells, SPACE fails to detect any cell as an object, resulting in reconstructions generated solely by its background module.
-The low contrast of the dataset makes it difficult to separate the back- and foreground.
+The low contrast of the dataset makes it difficult to separate foreground from background.

 SLATE achieves precise reconstructions across all datasets but inferior mask assignments, as separate objects are assigned to the same slots.
 For example, in \tetris, it separates the block boundaries from its centers.
 The model even allocates multiple slots to a single object without unique associations, as is done in \sprites.
 In addition, for \cells and \mnist, the segmentation yields only limited structural detail.